file9.ai

 Environment

 Environmental challenges in Nicaragua include deforestation, soil erosion, and water pollution.
-The country participates in various international environmental agreements.
+The country is party to numerous international environmental agreements aiming to address these issues, including the Paris Agreement on climate change.

 Transportation

-• Ports: 5 key ports including Bluefields and Corinto
+• 5 major ports, including key locations like Bluefields and Corinto.

 Communications